15 Experiences That Help You Learn to Lead

 - Feedback and coaching.
 You have had job-related, formal or informal coaching conversations concerning specific situations, personal abilities, or traits, or you received advice about leading or managing.

 - Increase in job scope.
-You experienced a significant increase in budget, in the number of people you managed, in access to resources, and in complexity of tasks.
+You experienced a significant increase in budget, in the number of people you managed, in access to resources, and in the complexity of tasks.
 These changes typically involved a promotion and an expansion of management responsibilities and visibility.

 - Mistake.
-You experienced an error of judgment by a manager or by coworkers that resulted in a team’s or the organization’s failure to meet its goals.
+You experienced an error of judgment by a manager or coworkers that resulted in a team’s or the organization’s failure to meet its goals.
 Such mistakes could be technical, professional, ethical, or strategic — for example, a product malfunction, a poor hiring decision, a loss of credibility, or a collapsed venture — but regardless, provide a learning experience.

 - New initiative.
 You built something entirely new by leveraging an opportunity to develop or launch a new product or service, adopt new technologies, craft a new policy or process, set up a plant or unit, enter a new market, embark on a new line of business, or create a new business.